Subcortical laminar heterotopia

-Most individuals with achondroplasia are of normal intelligence and are able to lead independent and productive lives (122).
-Unexpected death in the absence of aggressive acute evaluation occurs in about 2% to 5% of infants with achondroplasia (93; 97).
-Early or unexpected death typically results from respiratory insufficiency because of a small thoracic cage and neurologic deficit from cervicomedullary stenosis (29; 23).
+Over their lifespan, individuals with achondroplasia often have multisystem complications, reduced quality of life and functionality, and increased pain (03; 72).
+Most individuals with achondroplasia are of normal intelligence and are able to lead independent and productive lives (124).
+Unexpected death in the absence of aggressive acute evaluation occurs in about 2% to 5% of infants with achondroplasia (95; 99).
+Early or unexpected death typically results from respiratory insufficiency because of a small thoracic cage and neurologic deficit from cervicomedullary stenosis (30; 24).

 Hypochondroplasia is an autosomal dominant skeletal dysplasia with milder features than those seen in achondroplasia.
-McKusick and colleagues noted that achondroplasia and hypochondroplasia possessed phenotypic similarities and proposed that these similarities are based on the same allele (78).
-Although this was found to be true, polymerase chain reaction, linkage studies, and restriction analysis of the FGFR3 gene show a tendency for N540K mutations to result in hypochondroplasia, whereas mutations at G1138A were found more frequently in achondroplasia (07; 71).
-De novo varians in the transmembrane domain of FGFR3 have been reported to cause achondroplasia (83).
+McKusick and colleagues noted that achondroplasia and hypochondroplasia possessed phenotypic similarities and proposed that these similarities are based on the same allele (80).
+Although this was found to be true, polymerase chain reaction, linkage studies, and restriction analysis of the FGFR3 gene show a tendency for N540K mutations to result in hypochondroplasia, whereas mutations at G1138A were found more frequently in achondroplasia (07; 73).
+De novo variants in the transmembrane domain of FGFR3 have been reported to cause achondroplasia (85).

-The FGFR3 cDNA was originally isolated when scientists were searching for the Huntington disease gene on chromosome 4p16.3 (120).
+The FGFR3 cDNA was originally isolated when scientists were searching for the Huntington disease gene on chromosome 4p16.3 (122).
 The FGFR3 gene codes for a protein involved in the negative regulation of bone growth.
-Therefore, mutations result in gain-of-function and abnormal growth control exerted by the FGFR3 pathway (18; 121).
-Two pathways involved in FGFR3 signaling, signal transducers and activators of transcription, and extracellular signal-related kinases inhibit chondrocyte proliferation and differentiation through mitogen-activated protein kinase signaling, thus, delaying endochondral ossification (100; 82; 69).
-Increased FGFR3 activity raises the probability for phosphorylation of unliganded mutant dimers (31).
-Thus, dysfunctional FGFR3 protein results in a gain-of-function enhancement of tyrosine kinase activity, disruption of chondrocyte proliferation and differentiation, and ultimately affects growth plate architecture (74).
+Therefore, mutations result in gain-of-function and abnormal growth control exerted by the FGFR3 pathway (19; 123).
+Two pathways involved in FGFR3 signaling, signal transducers and activators of transcription, and extracellular signal-related kinases inhibit chondrocyte proliferation and differentiation through mitogen-activated protein kinase signaling, thus, delaying endochondral ossification (102; 84; 70).
+Increased FGFR3 activity raises the probability of phosphorylation of unliganded mutant dimers (32).
+Thus, dysfunctional FGFR3 protein results in a gain-of-function enhancement of tyrosine kinase activity, disruption of chondrocyte proliferation and differentiation, and ultimately affects growth plate architecture (76).

 There are no preventative measures available to avoid disease onset.

-Features of achondroplasia are so distinctive that physical exam and radiographic features are often sufficient to make a diagnosis.
-Genetic testing for FGFR3 mutations is not routinely performed, but may be confirmatory.
-Many patients are diagnosed by the third trimester of pregnancy by prenatal ultrasound demonstrating foreshortened limbs (< 3rd percentile), increased biparietal diameter (> 95th percentile), and a low nasal bridge (17; 79; 12; 15).
+Features of achondroplasia are so distinctive that physical examination and radiographic features are often sufficient to make a diagnosis.
+Genetic testing for FGFR3 mutations is not routinely performed but may be confirmatory.
+Many patients are diagnosed by the third trimester of pregnancy by prenatal ultrasound demonstrating foreshortened limbs (< 3rd percentile), increased biparietal diameter (> 95th percentile), and a low nasal bridge (17; 81; 12; 15).
 Caution should be exercised when counseling a family about a suspected in utero diagnosis of achondroplasia because disproportionately short limbs are seen in a heterogenous group of disorders.

-There have been few studies that study the correlation between second trimester ultrasonographic findings and underlying molecular defect in cases of FGFR3-related skeletal dysplasias (30).
-Widening of the femoral diaphysis-metaphysis angle at 20 to 24 weeks may be a marker for the detection of achondroplasia prior to the onset of skeletal shortening (56).
+There have been few studies that study the correlation between second-trimester ultrasonographic findings and underlying molecular defect in cases of FGFR3-related skeletal dysplasias (31).
+Widening of the femoral diaphysis-metaphysis angle at 20 to 24 weeks may be a marker for the detection of achondroplasia prior to the onset of skeletal shortening (57).
 The combination of ultrasound and a molecular genetic approach may be helpful for establishing an accurate diagnosis of FGFR3-related skeletal dysplasias in utero and, subsequently, for appropriate genetic counseling and perinatal management.
-Gene testing for bone dysplasias using targeted next-generation sequencing shows promise for improving diagnostics of common skeletal dysplasias (142).
+Gene testing for bone dysplasias using targeted next-generation sequencing shows promise for improving diagnostics of common skeletal dysplasias (145).

 (1) Monitor height, weight, and head circumference using growth curves standardized for achondroplasia.